mb-07fw/CMEngine/README.md

 Visual Studio's native CMake integration by right-clicking on the project's root folder and clicking *"Open With Visual Studio"*.

 ## Latest Screenshot

+This screenshot shows the editor's scene that includes a camera fixed toward the world origin with two objects near it, and a GUI object to track the scene's current objects, which can also be transformed through the GUI.
+The camera can be moved using conventional locomotion keys WASD.

 ![Latest Screenshot](https://github.com/mb-07fw/CMRenderer/blob/main/screenshots/2025-12-24-(initial_event_system).png)